jistudio/My-CSS-STUDY/03_sass_flexbox_prototype/readme.md

 ###### Front-End Develop SCHOOL

-# Responsive Layout using Flexbox
+# Responsive Prototype using Flexbox

 ### :bulb: How to make vertical centering using CSS.